happychuks/devhubs/README.md

 - User authentication with email/password and OAuth (Google, GitHub)
 - Marketplace for developers to showcase their projects
-- Rating system for projects
+- Rating system for projects (In progress)
-- Search functionality for easy project discovery
+- Search functionality for easy project discovery (In progress)
 - Responsive design for mobile and desktop users
-- Newsletter subscription form
+- Newsletter subscription form (In progress)

 ## Technologies Used